-Chicago braces for release of another police shooting video

-CHICAGO (AP) — Chicago’s independent police review board on Wednesday released video of yet another fatal shooting by police — this time of a 22-year-old Latino man who was shot in the back late last month during a foot chase.
+Video: Chicago man had gun, back turned when police shot him

+CHICAGO (AP) — A 22-year-old Chicago man who was fleeing police had his back turned and appeared to drop a gun when an officer fatally shot him late last month, video released Wednesday shows.

+Chicago’s independent police review board released video and other investigation materials pertaining to the March 31 killing of Anthony Alvarez, a day after letting his family see it.

-Mayor Lori Lightfoot called for calm before the release of the March 31 footage of the fatal police shooting of 22-year-old Anthony Alvarez.
-It was a repeat of just two weeks ago, when she called for peace before the release of footage showing police kill a 13-year-old Latino boy, Adam Toledo.
+Before the release, Mayor Lori Lightfoot called for calm in a repeat of just two weeks ago, when she did the same before the release of footage showing police kill 13-year-old Adam Toledo.

 In one of the clips posted on the Civilian Office of Police Accountability’s website, an officer’s body camera shows him chasing Alvarez.
 When Alvarez reaches a lawn in front of a house, the officer can be heard shouting, “Drop the gun!
 Drop the gun!” before he opens fire.
-Five shots rang out.
+Alvarez appears to drop a gun after five shots are fired and he falls to the ground.

 As Alvarez lays on the ground, he asks, “Why you shooting me?” to which the officer responds, “You had a gun.”
 The officer later points to the weapon when other officers reach the scene.

 It is clear in that shaky video that Alvarez had his back to the officer when he shot him.
-But it isn’t clear from the footage whether Alvarez had a gun or if he might have been turning at that moment.
 One officer can be heard saying there is a gun near Alvarez.

 Alvarez’s family were provided the video on Tuesday.
 Todd Pugh, a lawyer for the family, said he watched the video, “And I saw a Chicago police officer shoot their son as he ran away from them.”

-Lightfoot didn’t say what the video shows and authorities haven’t released the name or other details about the officer who shot Alverez, including the officer’s race.
+Lightfoot didn’t say what the video shows and police didn’t release the name or other details about the officer who shot Alverez, including the officer’s race.
+But a police report that COPA posted along with the video identified him as 29-year-old Evan Solano, a six-year veteran of the force.

+While the officer in the shooting of Toledo was put on paid administrative leave, as routinely happens after police shootings, COPA made a point of recommending that Solano “be relieved of police powers during the pendency of this investigation.”
+COPA spokesman Ephraim Eaddy would not explain the reasons why the office recommended that Solano be stripped of his police powers already, but he did concede that the board rarely makes such a recommendation so early in an investigation.

+Police and city officials haven’t said why police were pursuing Alvarez, but during a news conference before the video was released Wednesday, Lightfoot referred to a traffic offense.

+“We can’t live in a world where a minor traffic offense results in someone being shot and killed,” Mayor Lori Lightfoot said Wednesday morning at an unrelated event.
+“That’s not acceptable to me and it shouldn’t be acceptable to anyone.”

+The head of the police union, John Catanzara, said in a video statement before the video was released that the chase stemmed from an incident the day before in which Alvarez fled from police in a vehicle.
+The officer who shot Alvarez spotted him the next day and chased him on foot.

-But in an unusual move, the head of the police officer’s union, John Catanzara, issued a statement in anticipation of the video’s release and what he said would be an outcry and “spin” about the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.
+Catanzara also predicted that there would be an outcry and “spin” over the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.

 “There is nothing wrong with this shooting just because the bullet struck the offender from behind,” Catanzara said in a video recorded statement.